-X Pre-approval of services may be required.
+Pre-approval of services may be required.

 - You may need to get care pre-approved by your insurance company before you receive services.
-An in-network provider can do this for you. - The network of providers for substance use disorder and mental/behavioral health may be provided by a different company that has a contract with your health insurance company.

-Contact your insurance company to see what company provides these services, and be sure you look at the provider list for the plan you want.
+An in-network provider can do this for you. - The network of providers for substance use disorder and mental/behavioral health may be provided by a different company. - Contact your insurance company to see what company provides these services.
+Be sure to look at the provider list for the plan you want, and call to confirm participation.